 His diplomatic mission was to gain support for the fledgling United States from the United Provinces of the Dutch Republic.
-Nothing came easy for Adams at first, he was kept waiting, and it was not until the American rebels defeated the British at Yorktown that Europeans finally started to take notice.
-Historians from both sides of the Atlantic, including Pulitzer Prize winning biographer David McCullough, join forces to tell the story of the 18th century seeds of Dutch-American friendship.
+Nothing came easy for Adams at first.
+He was kept waiting, and it wasn’t until the American rebels defeated the British at Yorktown that Europeans finally started to take notice.
+Historians from both sides of the Atlantic, including Pulitzer Prize-winning biographer David McCullough, join forces to tell the story of the 18th-century seeds of Dutch-American friendship.